vyomasystems-lab/challenges-jargonized/level2_design/README.md

 1. Incorrect result for ANDN
 ![ANDN](../images/scr_23.png)

-2. FSRI being confused with R4-Type instruction, thus leading to ambiguity.
+2. FSRI being confused with I-Type instruction, thus leading to ambiguity.
-The result was obtained when R4-Type instructions were tested.
+The result was obtained when I-Type instructions were tested.
 ![ANDN](../images/scr_25.png)

 ## Design Fix